livy-or-ivy/HeyRosiee/README.md

 # Welcome!
 - Hi!
 I’m rosiee and i’m currently learning JavaScript, i wish work with backend in future.
-I’m currently making pessoal projects to learn and understand more JavaScript.
+I’m currently making pessoal projects to learn and understand more about JavaScript.

 # My projects
 ## Okinawa Discord BOT